networknext/next/docs/spin_up_relays_near_you.md

 └──────────────────┴────────┴──────────┴───────────┘
 ```

-As an example, what if you were in Southern Mainland China?
+As a second example, what instead of New York if you were in Hangzhou, Mainland China?

-I would suggest then that relays in Hong Kong and Singapore would be an excellent starting point:
+I would suggest that relays in Hong Kong and Singapore would be an excellent starting point:

 ```
 gaffer@batman next % next datacenters singapore hong kong